CORPSAFRICA

 But I have a name

-Am a sister to some one
+Am a sister to someone

 A daughter to someone

-An aunt to few children
+An aunt to a few children

 A nephew to my mother's brother